openstreetmap/owg-website/2025/07/11/post-mortem.md

 The OpenStreetMap.org planet replication diffs could not be generated and subsequently published.
 Downstream (tile.openstreetmap.org, nominatim, overpass) and third-party services were unable to stay up to date with OpenStreetMap.org map edits.

 During the OpenStreetMap.org maintenance window (~25 minutes) the OpenStreetMap.org website and mapping API was read-only.
 The map edit API did not allow any map changes during this period.
+During the OpenStreetMap.org maintenance window (~25 minutes) the OpenStreetMap.org website and mapping API were read-only.
+The map edit API did not allow any map changes during this period.

 ## Root Cause
-An unidentified condition in PostgreSQL replication caused the SQL query used by `osmdbt-get-log` to repeatedly fail (`ERROR:  invalid memory alloc request size 1243650064`) (See [Appendices](post-mortem.md#Appendices)) when `osmdbt-get-log` was generating the log data that is required by `osmdbt-create-diff`.
+An unidentified condition in PostgreSQL replication caused the SQL query used by `osmdbt-get-log` to repeatedly fail (`ERROR:  invalid memory alloc request size 1243650064`) (see [Appendices](#appendices)) when `osmdbt-get-log` was generating the log data that is required by `osmdbt-create-diff`.

 ## Detection

 Alertmanager sent multiple alerts related to the event.
-The event did not trigger any pager or SMS based alerts.
+The event did not trigger any pager or SMS-based alerts.

 ## Response

-Ops responsed to the issue early on 26 June 2025.
-An attempt to workaround the issue by modifying the number of changesets dumped per replication diff did not resolve the issue.
-Ops raised the issue with the Jochen (osmdbt developer) and a path to fixing the issue was worked out.
+Ops responded to the issue early on 26 June 2025.
+An attempt to work around the issue by modifying the number of changesets dumped per replication diff did not resolve the issue.
+Ops raised the issue with Jochen (osmdbt developer) and a path to fixing the issue was worked out.

 ## Resolution